 Claims

-What actually happens during a cashless health insurance claim: real timeline, hospital interactions, TPA process, and what to expect at each stage.
+What actually happens in a cashless claim, step by step: pre-auth, the TPA, hospital desk, approvals and discharge.
+The real timeline and what to expect at each stage.

 What Actually Happens During a Cashless Claim